kuhlaid/dataverse/LocalSetup.md

 # Setup in Docker Desktop

-Trying to create a dev environment within Docker Desktop by trying to load from:
+Trying to create a dev environment within Docker Desktop by trying to load from (NOTE: do not try to setup dev environment using local code directory because Docker will not pick up the laguage type Java):
 `https://github.com/kuhlaid/dataverse.git`

 Once the container is loaded, navigate into the container and choose the Docker CLI for the container.
 Then enter: